 Narita Airport Station on the Keisei Electric Railway → (Board the Keisei Skyliner) → Nippori Station on the JR Lines → (Transfer to a train on the Yamanote Line) → Tokyo Station

-After boarding the Keisei Skyliner, disembark at Nippori Station and transfer over to a train on the JR Yamanote Line before continuing to your final destination, Tokyo Station.
-The advantages to this method are:
+After boarding the Keisei Skyliner, disembark at Nippori Station and transfer to a train on the JR Yamanote Line before continuing to your final destination, Tokyo Station.

 There are disadvantages as well, of course.
 The main one would be the need to transfer trains.
 The Narita Express takes you directly to Tokyo Station, but you'll need to put in a bit more effort to get there on the Keisei Skyliner.

-Japan's train transfer system is notoriously complicated - even local Japanese residents are confounded by it on occasion.
-The Yamanote Line is a busy track that has trains rolling into the station every few minutes, so even if you missed a train or two, it wouldn't delay your trip duration by too long.
+Japan's train transfer system is notoriously complicated - even local Japanese residents are occasionally confounded by it.
+The Yamanote Line is a busy track with trains rolling into the station every few minutes, so even if you missed a train or two, it wouldn't delay your trip duration by too long.

-Tickets for the Keisei Skyliner can be reserved or bought online and over a number of ticket counters.
+Tickets for the Keisei Skyliner can be reserved or bought online and over several ticket counters.
 Reservations can also be made over the phone.
-The online website is available in English as well, making it easier for international visitors to simply order their tickets on the internet.
+The online website is also available in English, making it easier for international visitors to order their tickets online.